NeKoRoSYS/NeKoRoSYS/README.md

 I mainly do Unity game development; basic/intermediate frontend webdev via HTML, CSS, and JS; and Arch Linux ricing!
 Though, I have lately been dipping myself into learning C++ for developing a basic 3D game engine.

+My other goals include learning about the following concepts and applying them practically:
+- Docking
+- Cloud computing, hosting, and management
+- Webserver hosting and management
+- Database hosting and management
+- Testing
+- CI/CD
 <br>

 ## GitHub Stats